Sniff (film)

 Sniff is a 2017 Indian Hindi-language action adventure film, written and directed by Amole Gupte, under the banner of Trinity Pictures.

 Khushmeet Gill played the lead role in the film.

 Plot

 The film is based on a boy who can't smell.
-Later he gets superpowers of smelling up to 2 kilometres.
-He solves the crime of car thieves.
+Later he gets superpowers of smelling in a range of up to 2 km.
+He solves a crime case involving car theft.